pyoscx/scenariogeneration/README.md

 ### Prerequisites

-Been tested with Python >3.6.9
+Been tested with Python >3.6.9.
+With Python versions <3.7 the order of certain xml-elements might not be the same between generations.

 ### Installing